UtrechtUniversity/containerplatform-docs/docs/content/guides/deploy-a-sample-app.md

 This should display details about your Ingress resource, including its status and any associated rules.

 That's it!
 Your sample app should now be deployed and exposed using Ingress on OpenShift 4.

-## HOWTO: Set up a custom domain for OpenShift 4